2022 Wellington protest: Police

+Litigation

+In late June 2025, lawyer Tudor Clee sued the-then Speaker Trevor Mallard and Attorney Judith Collins on behalf of a child who participated in the 2022 Wellington protest on Parliament's grounds.
+The plaintiff has sought a declaration that their rights were breached when Mallard played repetitive "bad" music over loudspeakers as well as NZ$40,000 in damages for three separate breaches.
+These breaches included two breaches of the Bill of Rights' right not to be subject to torture or cruel treatment, the right to freedom of association, and a third tort claim alleging that a public official abused their power.
+The case is expected to be heard at the Wellington High Court on 7 July.
+In response, Mallard declined to comment on the case. a spokesperson for the Crown Law Office also confirmed that Collins was seeking legal advice on how to respond to the claim.

 Aftermath

 Following the dispersal of the Wellington anti-mandate protest, Police launched a criminal investigation on 3 March 2022 focusing on identifying criminal offending relating to the protest and occupation.
 In addition, a crime scene was established around Parliament grounds and the surrounding area to enable forensic investigators to identify those responsible for the arsons and other crimes which occurred during the riot outside Parliament on 2 March.

 On 9 March, the Police destroyed camping equipment and personal belongings belonging to the Wellington protesters on the grounds that they had been contaminated by hay, dirt, and human waste.
 Police had removed these items during the Police operation on 2 March to clear the Parliament ground of protesters.
 The confiscated belongings were inspected by health protection officers from the Porirua City Council for hazards.
 Police also launched investigations into the occupation's financial sources, with donations – further clouded by embezzlement accusations against an occupation participant – estimated to be in the tens of thousands of dollars.

 Researchers analysing disinformation evaluated that the protest could act as a recruitment ground for extremists or far-right groups, with moderate protesters turning up being immersed in ideas promoted by the extremist groups that had infiltrated the protest.

 On 3 May 2022, Winston Peters was trespassed from Parliament for two years by Mallard for visiting anti-vaccine mandate protesters.
 In response, Peters announced that he would seek a judicial review of the trespass notice.
 In addition, several other people including Matt King were issued with similar trespass notices.
 On 4 May, Mallard withdrew five of the trespass notices, including Peter's trespass notice, in response to the threat to seek a judicial review.